mudiagaagbroko/soc-threat-detection-splunk/README.md

-# 🔐 SOC Linux Investigation – Splunk SIEM Analysis
+# 🔐 SOC Linux Attack Investigation using Splunk (SIEM)

 > ⚠️ This project was conducted in a controlled lab environment for educational and defensive security purposes only.